Her hair is faded to white.

 I didn’t like her.

-I still had fantasies that they’d get back together; we’d be a happy family.
+I still had fantasies that they’d get back together, my mom and dad; we’d be a happy family.

 Not again, but for the first time.